docJulien/X4APS/APS - Analyze Profit of Spaceships for X4/README.md

 ## TODO features:
  - easy installation package for windows and linux
  - add more statistics
--use db instead of json files for data and wares.json -remember last used path
+ - use db instead of json files for data and wares.json
+ - remember last used path